decentralized-identity/didcomm.org/site/content/protocols/pickup/4.0/readme.md

 This protocol consists of three different message requests from the `recipient` that should be replied to by the `mediator`:

 1. Status Request -> Status
-2. Delivery Request -> Message Delivery or Status
+2. Delivery Request -> Message Delivery
 3. Message Received -> Status
 4. Live Mode  -> Status or Problem Report